how heavy refurb can maximise rental income

 a tailored solution

 Whether you are starting a new heavy refurbishment project or are halfway through a project, securing finances fast can often be difficult.
 We understand the need to move quickly and efficiently and this – coupled with our ability to take a common-sense approach to every case – allows us to quickly deliver results.
-Our heavy refurb bridging loan can be used for both residential and commercial properties with rates starting at 0.75% and up to 65% LTV based on the property’s value.
+Our heavy refurb bridging loan can be used for both residential and commercial properties at up to 65% LTV based on the property’s value.
 We can provide up to 100% of build costs in stages to help keep your costs down and also offer further drawdowns as the works progress.
 Each request for further funds will be based on the property’s increased value at the time of application, allowing you to borrow more.
 Terms vary from one to 24 months but if you exit your bridging loan early, with MT Finance you won’t face any fees for doing so.

 Our team is always on-hand to help with any queries you may have about our light or heavy refurbishment bridging loans.
 If you’d like to find out more, they can be contacted via email, online or on 0203 051 2331.